What Is A Good Time For Sprint-Distance Triathlon?

 Type of Run

-If you can finish with a sub-30-minute 5km run, you’ll edge closer to breaking 1:30 hrs for sprint-distance, which is a common target for many triathletes.
-This is where brick training’s essential as running off the bike’s a different prospect to running fresh.
-So a weekly bike-run session in at least the final two months pre-race is a good start.
+If you can finish with a sub-30-minute 5km run, you’ll edge closer to breaking 1:30 hrs for sprint distance, a common target for many triathletes.
+This is where brick training is essential, as running off the bike is a different prospect from running fresh.
+So, a weekly bike-run session in at least the final two months before the race is a good start.
 Another guaranteed saver is elastic triathlon laces.